Frequently Asked Questions

 Passport number and expiry date

-Dates of travel to United Kingdom
+Dates of travel to Madeira

 **Please note EECERA 2026, nor any of its partners, accepts any responsibility for any financial loss relating to inability of an individual to obtain the required travel documents.**